ccbikai/Sink/docs/faqs.md

 ## 4. I don't want the current homepage?
 Can it be redirected to my blog?

 Of course.
 Please set the environment variable `NUXT_HOME_URL` to your blog or official website address.

+## 5. Why can't I see the statistics after deploying with NuxtHub?

+NuxtHub's ANALYTICS points to its dataset, you need to set the `NUXT_DATASET` environment variable to point to the same dataset.